anan44/it-starts-with-clojure/materials/4-state-in-clojure/6-not-so-mvp.md

 class java.lang.String cannot be cast to class clojure.lang.IFn...
 ```

-So string cannot be used as a function,
+So a string cannot be used as a function,
 which is why we get an error that it cannot be cast to IFn (Interface Function).

 Let's explore few more cases while we are at it.